open-meteo/open-meteo-api-kotlin/INSTALLATION.md

 # :blue_book: Installation

 The library is published on [jitpack.io](https://jitpack.io).

-Please note that a custom domain for the group id is used: it's an "alias" for `com.github.open-meteo`.
+The custom domain `com.open-meteo` used as group id is an alias to `com.github.open-meteo`.

 ## Gradle